Amp up the fun while physical distancing with kid-friendly activities from favourite Toronto attractions.

 Another great alternative to movie or game night is Music in the Garden night.
 Organized by Harbourfront Centre, stream past performances from Toronto’s Music Garden right in your own home—while happily surrounded by your loved ones.

-Take the kiddos on a fantastical adventure through Van Gogh’s creative mind.
-The Immersive Van Gogh Exhibit is in town for the next few months with both walk-through and drive-through options.
+Take the family on a fantastical adventure through Van Gogh’s creative mind.
+The Immersive Van Gogh Exhibit is still in town (for a limited time, so hurry!) with drive-through options available.
 The experience features moving projections of Van Gogh’s art, in sync with music and lighting.
-If opting for the walk-through, you’ll easily be able to stay in your bubble with social distancing circles throughout.

 See it.
 Snap it.
 Share it.
 In every neighbourhood, around every corner, through every door